-Typically, it’s recommended that a smoke detector be present within each bedroom, outside each bedroom and on every level of the home.
-So, if you live in a two-story house with all of your bedrooms on the first level, you’ll still need a smoke detector (or maybe multiple) on the second story.
+Typically, it’s recommended that a smoke detector be present in each bedroom, outside each bedroom, and on every level of the home.
+That means that if you live in a two-story house with all of your bedrooms on the first level, you’ll still need a smoke detector—or maybe multiple—on the second story.

 And while numerous smoke detectors throughout a home are a necessity, you have to make sure they’re being properly maintained as well.
-The American Red Cross recommends that the batteries in every smoke detector in your house be changed at least once a year and that every smoke detector is tested once a month to ensure that your “home fire security system” is doing what it’s supposed to do.
+Accordingly, the American Red Cross recommends that the batteries in every smoke detector in your house be changed at least once a year, and that every smoke detector is tested monthly to ensure that your home fire security system is up and running.

 Create a Fire Escape Plan

-Sometimes, no matter how many precautions you put in place, fires can still occur.
-You’ve likely heard numerous stories of townhouses that caught on fire because the neighbor left a stove on, spilled hot grease, etc.
+Sometimes, fires occur regardless of how many precautions you put in place.
+As such, you’ve likely heard numerous stories of townhouses that caught on fire because of faulting electrical wiring, a malfunctioning furnace, or a defective appliance.

 Who are you responsible for?

-If they don’t receive assistance, their chances of being burned alive increases drastically.
-Both children and the elderly are twice as likely to fall victim to house fires.
-It’s important we do our part and help those that we’ve promised to be responsible for..
+If they don’t receive assistance, their chances of being harmed or killed in the fire increases drastically.
+In fact, both children and the elderly are twice as likely to fall victim to house fires.
+That's why it's so important that we do our part and help those that we’ve promised to protect.

-A fire escape ladder is an ideal tool for this exact scenario.
-These are collapsible ladders that can easily stow away under a bed or in a closet that can be attached to a window and allow safe egress from the burning building.
-These ladders are readily accessible both online or at any hardware store.
+Under such circumstances, a fire escape ladder is an ideal tool.
+And while it may sound a bit unwieldy, there are actually collapsible ladders that one can easily stow away under a bed or in a closet.
+Then, when a fire occurs, they can be attached to a window and allow safe egress from the burning building.
+To find one, check your local hardware store, or search online.

-If you do opt to purchase these, make sure that everybody in your household knows where they’re located for easy access.
+And remember: if you do opt to purchase a fire escape ladder, make sure that everybody in your household knows where they’re located for easy access.